 Possibly the most important thing you should know about the Rancilio Silvia is that it’s a single-boiler machine.
-While that’s completely normal at this price range, a dual boiler is something you’d be hoping for in a prosumer model, like these machines.
+While that’s completely normal for an espresso machine that costs just below 1000 bucks, a dual boiler is something you’d be hoping for in a prosumer model, like these machines.
 A dual boiler allows the machine to heat water separately for brewing and steaming.
 This means there’s no delay between the two actions, and they’re both done at the correct temperature.
 With a boiler like this, you need to learn to work with the fluctuations and downtime of the machine.
 That’s precisely the case with Rancilio Silvia.

 The single boiler, which is used for both brewing and steaming, holds 12 ounces.
 This is considerably larger than the 3.5 ounces offered by its key competitor – the Gaggia Classic Pro.
 The downside to a larger boiler size is a longer heat-up time between drinks, but Silvia’s incredible steam power will mean that you can pull this back-to-back with no issue.